War Letters – NW Australia, Monday (16 Aug 1943), at an American bomber field

 Dear,

 Too tired to write you last night as I’d had a strenuous day.
-Started about 8.30am at the Field hospital – launched off 3 paintings.
+Started about 8.30am at the Field hospital1119 AGH at Adelaide River – launched off 3 paintings.
 The sun was blazing.
 Sweat just rolled off me.
 Knocked off about 5.
 A heavy day.
 Am getting quite used to over the shoulder lookers-on.
-Shall be able to paint with even the Pearl, Carey, Lahm gang anywhere.
+Shall be able to paint with even the Pearl2Cyril Pearl, Carey, Lahm3Hottie Lahm gang anywhere.

 Sorry this letter is so short.
 Breakfast is now ready & I’m off in a car at 8.15 back to the Hospital.